hagukin/Rovenhell_UE/README.md

 # Rovenhell
-Rovenhell is a server-authoritative MMO game server architecture, powered by Unreal Engine 5.
+Rovenhell is a project aimed at creating a server-authoritative MMO game server architecture using distributed dedicated servers.
+However, it was discontinued due to architectural limitations discovered during implementation.

+The project is NOT intended to be a production-ready tool; its primary goal was to help me learn network programming and test ideas, exploring why certain concepts are rarely used in real-world MMOs.

-Instead of using Unreal's Replication system, Rovenhell uses custom-written netcodes to synchronize around 200 players per dedicated server.
+Instead of relying on Unreal's replication system, Rovenhell uses custom-written netcode to synchronize approximately 200 players per dedicated server.
+However, the player base does not scale linearly with distribution, which was the core reason for discontinuing the project.

-The project is **NOT** intended to serve as a networking foundation; it is a prototype designed to test a distributed, dedicated-server-based MMO architecture.
-It has been discontinued due to architectural limitations discovered during implementation.

 For more information, visit [here](https://gamesmith.tistory.com/261).

 ## Showcase